 FACEIT will sponsor the first-ever Apex Legends tournament, named FACEIT Pro Series: Apex Legends, which will feature eight separate tournaments and a $50,000 prize pool.
 The first event is set to take place on May 31, with seven more to come between now and July 26.

-SEE ALSO: BETTING ON ESPORTS TOURNAMENTS
+SEE ALSO: BETTING ON ESPORTS LEAGUES

 Featuring 14 teams from major esports organisations and two teams who will come out of qualifiers, the FACEIT Pro Series will mark the first-ever officially licensed Apex Legends event.
 The announcement was made on FACEIT’s Twitter account on May 27 and received a lot of positive responses from fans of the game.

 The FACEIT Pro Series: Apex Legends will consist of eight different events in the course of eight weeks.
 Each tournament will have a $5,000 prize pool, with the remaining $10,000 going to the best performing team overall.

 The 12 invited teams are G2 Esports, CLG, Fnatic, Cloud9, 1000 Thieves, MisfitsGG, Dignitas, compLexity, Gen.G., TSM, NRG, T1, Immortals and Team Liquid.
 The remaining two slots will go to the best performers in the FACEIT Pro Series Qualifiers on May 31.